[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 ;; MSG SIZE rcvd: 156

-Only syslog-logs.us-east-1.amazonaws.com failed name resolution.
+Only syslog-logs.us-east-1.amazonaws.com failed to resolve.

-Creating a CloudWatch Logs log group
+Creating a CloudWatch Logs Log Group

 There are no special settings required at this stage.